Cirkit Designer Logo

 Pin Name Description

-VIN+ Positive input for current measurement (connect to load)
+1 VIN+ Positive input for current measurement (connect to the high side of the load).

-VIN- Negative input for current measurement (connect to power)
+2 VIN- Negative input for current measurement (connect to the low side of the load).

 Usage Instructions

-1. Power the Board: Connect the VCC pin to a 3.3V or 5V power source and the GND pin to ground.
+1. Power the Board: Connect the VCC pin to a 3.3V or 5V power source and the GND pin to the ground of your circuit.

 2. Connect the Load:

-• Attach the VIN+ pin to the positive terminal of the power source.
+• Attach the VIN+ pin to the positive side of the load.

-• Attach the VIN- pin to the positive terminal of the load.
+• Attach the VIN- pin to the negative side of the load.

 Example Arduino Code